Parasocial interaction: Influencers

-PSI with celebrities
+Celebrities

-PSI relationships are more readily formed between social media users and celebrities.
+Parasocial relationships are more readily formed between social media users and celebrities.
 On social media, celebrities build and strengthen more intimate relationships with consumers and fans.
 Celebrities' self-disclosure could allow their fans and audience get connected with those celebrities and stimulate their illusion of in-person relationship with celebrities.
 Simultaneously, the context of SCPs, supported by Web 2.0 social media technologies, stimulates users' parasocial interactions with celebrities and experts.
 Uncertainty reduction theory is an example of a way that this can occur.
 The process of repeated exposure to an individual gradually reduces the user's level of uncertainty, which increases the user's chances of liking this celebrity.

 On some social shopping websites, users could follow celebrities and interact with those people to generate an illusory bond between the celebrities and themselves.
 Repeated exposure to the celebrity gives users a sense of predictability in their actions, which engenders a sense of loyalty.
-PSI help increased more social attractions for celebrities and more credibility that the customers could trust.
+Parasocial interactions help to increase more social attractions for celebrities and present greater credibility to customers.

-Users who are immersed in celebrity-fans PSI may affirm their loyalty through various activities, including purchasing products endorsed by celebrities.
+Fans in parasocial relationships with celebrities may affirm their loyalty through various activities, including purchasing products endorsed by celebrities.
 Unlike influencers, celebrities bring their fans with stronger impulse purchase.
 Targeted consumers (fans) desire to interact with celebrities, instead of passively receiving information from celebrities.
 By purchasing and supporting the celebrity endorsing products, fans may build more intimate relationship with celebrities in their imagination.

 In a 2014 journal article, Seung-A Annie Jin and Joe Phua discussed how they conducted studies to determine multiple hypotheses based on the number of followers a celebrity had in correlation to the trust that imparted onto a consumer.
 This study was done in terms of a celebrity endorsing a product and the likelihood of the consumer to purchase the product after seeing the promotion.
 Consumers perceived the celebrity with a high number of followers as being more physically attractive, trustworthy, and competent.

 A high number of followers on the celebrity endorser's profile also significantly increased consumers' intention to build an online friendship with the celebrity.
 The study found that if a celebrity with a higher number of followers was perceived as more trustworthy, the consumer exhibited significantly higher postexposure product involvement and buying intention as opposed to those who were exposed to a celebrity with a lower follower count.

 Merchants on social commerce platforms will find huge potentials of analyzing and applying parasocial interactions to manipulate consumers' purchase intention.
 In addition to influencing fans to purchase products, celebrities can also influence fans to engage in similar conversational styles.
 Fans, or audience members, in parasocial relationships may "appear to be accommodating to characters' linguistic styles".
 As fans continue to interact in a parasocial relationship, there is potential for them to mirror the conversational style of the celebrity while communicating on different platforms of social media.